 For companies that exclusively work with people in a single, local office, this might not be interesting — as always, make sure to think if this applies to your situation.

-How to track reimbursable expenses
+How to track employee expense reimbursements

-For most companies, the hard isn't defining what employees can claim reimbursement for.
+For most companies, the hard part isn't defining what employees can claim reimbursement for.
 As we've just seen, these are mostly classic company costs, and staff will mostly be able to use their common sense.

 The harder part - both for individual employees and the company as a whole - is staying on top of these costs.